gm737/JAVA-BANK-APP/README.md

 ![SQL workbench](https://github.com/user-attachments/assets/1ec7bf0b-ac2a-406b-9e0a-58e63fab5ea1)

-create a new Database with name and password, make sure to remebmber your credentials.
+Create a new Database with name and password, make sure to remebmber your credentials.

 For this project, i created a database with the same name as the project.